-"All non-copper chimney caps should be painted in a flat-finish color to blend with the Dwelling's roofing shingle color, and must be maintained to be free of flaking paint.
+All non-copper chimney caps should be painted in a flat-finish color to blend with the Dwelling's roofing shingle color, and must be maintained to be free of flaking paint.
 Such maintenance painting of chimney caps does not require pre-approval by the ARC if it is not changing the original chimney cap color.

-Installation of copper chimney caps must be formally approved in advance by the ARC. "
+Installation of copper chimney caps must be formally approved in advance by the ARC.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Chimney Caps".
-CC&R Section 6.11(c).
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R 6.11(c).